9 Ways to Celebrate National Chocolate Lovers Month

 I could probably give 100 ways to celebrate this delectable holiday, but I'll (somehow) narrow it down to eight.

 2. Sugar Hill Bakery & Cafe.
 If you like sweets for breakfast, stop by Sugar Hill Bakery & Cafe for chocolate french toast.
 This dish consists of a toasted croissant, chocolate bread, chocolate syrup, confectionery sugar and whipped topping.

 3. Jilly's Cupcakery.
 If cupcakes are your thing, Jilly's Cupcakery in Suwanee has a number of options, including ultimate chocolate, cookies n' cream, chocolate peanut butter and chocolate chip cookie dough.
 On Wednesday you can get German chocolate, and on Saturday, the daily special is chocolate salted caramel.

 4. VSOP Olive Oil & Vinegar Taproom.
 If you really love chocolate, I'd suggest trying something different.
 At VSOP Olive Oil & Vinegar Taproom, you can get a bottle of dark chocolate aged dark balsamic vinegar.
-The reason I love this place is because you can taste everything before you purchase.
+I love this place because you can taste everything before you purchase.